fables-tales/nemesis/readme.md

 Once you've greenlit all the tests, make some changes, go wild, send me patches either via GitHub or via gerrit and I'll review them for you!

+##Development server, avoiding WSGI

+It's also possible to develop using the srobo dev server just as the LDAP host.
+For this, you'll need to install python, nose, pyldap & flask onto your dev machine, and the configure nemesis to use a remote LDAP host.
+This configuration is done in the config.ini within the `srusers` submodule of the `libnemesis` submodule.

+There's then a development mode server which you can run:

+    python nemesis/app.py

+which shows stack traces when things go wrong, and will auto-reload when you make code changes.